Once again, news has come of yet another car insurance scam as ghost broking becomes more prevalent.

 - be exceptionally cautious of anyone who will only accept payment in cash or bank transfers such as that made by a bank account card.
 These payment methods are sometimes irrevocable and can be difficult or impossible to trace.
 Of course, paying by those channels if you are dealing with an established and official insurance company or broker is perfectly OK.

-Above all, we’d recommend that you don’t take chances and simply allow us to help you to find a car insurance policy that is both suitable for your needs as well as cost-effective.
+Above all, we’d recommend that you don’t take chances of encountering ghost broking and simply allow us to help you to find a car insurance policy that is both suitable for your needs as well as cost-effective.